imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/results.rst

 In the second scenario, we considered a complete topology of 10 nodes.
 In such a topology, there are different cycles with different participating nodes.
 Before executing the algorithm, we found random cycles with 9, 8, 7, 5, and 3 nodes and made each component send a request to its neighbors in the same direction.
 After that, we start executing the algorithm through a participating node of the cycles.
 Table 2 presents the time elapsed until an initiator detects the deadlock of the same cycle in the system.

-.. list-table:: Table 2: Message Complexity Analysis of Deadlock Detection Algorithm on a Complete Topology
+.. list-table:: Message Complexity Analysis of Deadlock Detection Algorithm on a Complete Topology
    :widths: 25 25 50
    :header-rows: 1